 Services are provided at the MacCharles Site (675 McDermot Avenue) and St. Boniface Site.

 We encourage investigators to consider collaborating with staff within Patient and Family Support Services if their research involves one of these specialty areas of cancer care.

 CancerCare Manitoba’s Patient and Family Support Services supports research by:

 If it is anticipated that patients and or families may feel anxiety or emotional distress as a result of participation in a study, or, if anxiety or emotional distress might be uncovered through participation in a study, it is recommended that the following paragraph be included in the information for study participants.
 Sign off from the Director of Patient and Family Support Services will also be required.

-Radiation Therapy treatment planning uses images from the CT Simulator to design treatment plans, by means of a treatment planning computer, that will deliver a prescribed dose of radiation in accordance with a Radiation Oncologist's prescription to a defined target volume and to consider and limit the dose to normal structures (organs at risk, or OARs).
-3D and/or IMRT treatment techniques are used to design the plans.
+Radiation Therapy treatment planning uses images from the CT Simulator to design treatment plans, using a treatment planning computer, that will deliver a prescribed dose of radiation following a Radiation Oncologist's prescription to a defined target volume and to consider and limit the dose to normal structures (organs at risk, or OARs).
+3D or IMRT treatment techniques are used to design the plans.
 Radiation Therapy treatment is delivered using highly sophisticated equipment and involves a high degree of accuracy.
-During the course of radiation, medical imaging is used to ensure the patient is in the correct position for every treatment.
+During radiation, medical imaging is used to ensure the patient is in the correct position for every treatment.

 CancerCare Manitoba operates three provincial, population-based, organized screening programs: BreastCheck, CervixCheck, and ColonCheck.

 BreastCheck provides screening mammography to women 50 years of age and older.
 The BreastCheck registry includes information on mammography results, follow-up tests, and final diagnoses.

 CervixCheck operates a registry of all Pap test results, colposcopy, and biopsy procedures, and HPV vaccination for women 18 to 69 years of age.